memcachier/docs/heroku_articles/flask-memcache.md

 multiple servers, where operations are still performed in constant time.

-The most common use for Memcache is to cache expensive database queries and HTML renders so that these expensive operations don’t need to happen over and over again.
+The most common use for Memcache is to cache the results of expensive database queries and HTML renders so that these expensive operations don’t need to happen over and over again.